quux00/mybatis-koans/README.md

 So far, I have tested them carefully with PostgreSQL 9.1.3 and MySQL 5.5 on Linux.
 If you try them with other databases or operating systems and have problems, let me know.
 (Suggested patches are welcome.)

 Right now these koans focus only on the MyBatis Persistence Framework.
-If there is interest, future koans could also focus on the other "modules" of MyBatis, such as Schema Migrations, the MyBatis code generator and MyBatis-Spring integration, Scala integration and Caches (such as EHCache and memcached).
+Future koans could also focus on the other "modules" of MyBatis, such as Schema Migrations, the MyBatis code generator and MyBatis-Spring integration, Scala integration and Caches (such as EHCache and memcached).

 Even within the Persistence Framework, these koans do **not** cover some functionality in MyBatis 3, such as: